Dowels vs Biscuits Joints — Uses, Strength, and More

 By aligning the planks in place and providing extra gluing surfaces than without them, biscuit joiners offer long-lasting hold over time, all with ease!
 This birch or compressed wood can be found in various sizes.

-Biscuits offer users an additional gluing surface to improve and add more strength, providing neater alignment when joining two pieces of wood.
+Biscuits offer users an additional gluing surface to improve and add more strength, providing neater alignment when joining two pieces of wood lengthwise or crosswise.

 Although more time-consuming, dowels are a better choice for joinery requiring extra shear strength than biscuits can give.